 What is Mobile Home Insurance?

-Mobile home insurance also called an HO-7 policy, is a type of insurance meant to cover a mobile or manufactured home.
-It functions similarly to a homeowners insurance policy offering different levels of insurance coverage depending on what you need.
+Mobile home insurance, also called an HO-7 policy, is a type of insurance that covers a mobile or manufactured home.
+It functions similarly to a homeowners insurance policy, offering different insurance coverage depending on your needs.

 Learn more about the basics of mobile home insurance and how it works to protect you and your home.

 Mobile home insurance offers coverage for:

 - Dwelling coverage: protects the physical structure of your home and any other permanent structures on the property listed in your policy, like a deck, garage, or shed.

 - Personal property coverage: includes protection for your personal belongings.